pengqiannan/Modeling-bacterial-interactions/README.md

 The memote evaluation files can be found in Modeling-bacterial-interactions/data.

+The raw data for generating the figures and the corresponding R code can be found in Modeling-bacterial-interactions/data/Figure data

 For more details, please download the file and locate the required file in the corresponding subfolder.